Patagonia updated their Arbor pack. See below for a comparison of new vs. old.April 2019

-The Patagonia Arbor just looks terrific.
-It is the antithesis of our 2nd highest scoring The North Face Recon, which is the most purely functional laptop backpack but doesn't look so hot.
+The Patagonia Arbor looks terrific.
+It is the antithesis of techy bags from The North Face, which are function-forward backpacks but that fall short in the appearance department.
 Honestly, the Arbor is a great pack that would surely rank much higher in most categories if this review was not specifically about laptop backpacks.

 This model is one of the more comfortable bags we tried.
 The straps are simple but cush.
-It's only when you completely load it up, and walk around for days, that it becomes uncomfortable.
-There is no sternum strap and the waist strap is thin.
-This is not the best pack for hiking fast or biking over bumpy terrain.
+It's only when you completely load it up and walk around all day that it becomes uncomfortable.
+There is no sternum strap, and the waist strap is thin.
+This pack is not the best for walking around all day or moving over uneven terrain.

 The storage is simple: one outside pocket and one lid pocket.
 It's enough for basic organization.
 But there are no pockets for business cards, pens or anything of that size.
-It's a bag for people who specifically don't want too many extra zipper or pockets.
+It's perfect for people who specifically don't want too many extra zippers or pockets.

 Ease of Use

-Because the pack is so simple, it's also easy to use.
+Because the pack is so basic, it's also easy to use.
 Getting the laptop in and out is quick.
-The best feature is the ability to lash a big jacket under the lid.
-This allows you to travel with a big parka and easily carry it when it gets hot.
-There are leather patches that allow you to lash extra items to the side with webbing.
-But these are mostly for style.
+The best feature is the ability to latch a big jacket under the lid.
+This detail allows you to travel with a big parka and easily carry it when it gets hot.
+There are leather patches that allow you to lash extra items to the side with webbing, but these are mostly for style.
 We never found them all that practical to use.

-The Arbor did very well in our water resistance test.
-It has a protective polyurethane layer and a durable water resistant (DWR) coating, both of which did an adequate job of repelling water.
-That said, by the end of the two-month testing period our model showed signs of beginning to wet out, meaning the DWR coating was already wearing off.
+The Patagonia Arbor did very well in our water resistance test.
+It has a protective polyurethane layer and a durable water resistant (DWR) coating, both of which do an adequate job of repelling water.
+That said, by the end of the two-month testing period, our model showed signs of beginning to wet out, meaning the DWR coating was already wearing off.
 There are only two zippers on the outside of this bag, and they are both very well covered by protective flaps.
-The top flap adequately covers the large top opening, although we feel that in prolonged exposure to heavy rain, water could find its way in.
+The top flap adequately covers the large top opening, although we feel that in prolonged exposure to heavy rain, water could find its way into the bag.

-The Patagonia Arbor has a retail price of $99.
-This is squarely in the middle of the price range.
-It's expensive; the Timbuk2 Rogue (our Best Buy Award winner) is a comparable bag that includes almost the same set of features and scored a little higher, but is $20 cheaper.
-However, with Patagonia's Ironclad Guarantee standing behind this product, we doubt you could end up disappointed.
+The Arbor has a retail price of $99.
+This figure is in the middle of the price range.
+It's expensive for its limited functionality.
+The Timbuk2 Rouge is a comparable bag that includes almost the same set of features and scored a little higher, but is $20 cheaper.
+However, with Patagonia's Ironclad Guarantee standing behind this product, we doubt you will end up disappointed.

-The Patagonia Arbor is one of the best-looking bags that we tested, and because we believe that style matters.
-The Arbor is a highly functional backpack for most uses, especially in the outdoors.
-However, we feel that if protecting your laptop or keeping your school or work things organized is your top priority, then the Arbor will not be a great selection for you.
+The Patagonia Arbor is one of the best-looking bags that we tested, and we believe that style matters.
+It's a highly functional backpack for most uses, especially in the outdoors.
+However, if protecting your laptop or keeping your school or work things organized is your top priority, then the Arbor is not a great selection for you.
 Functionality also matters.
 But in the end, when faced with a box full of backpacks and asked to pick one out to use for a day, most of our testers reached for the Arbor first.